 The prior approval of the Trustees will be required if:

-- 1. The estimated disposal value exceeds the limit as set out in appendix A; - 2.
-The sale is to be to a Trustee or employee of UnitySP.
+- 1. The estimated disposal value exceeds the limit as set out in Appendix A; - 2.
+The sale is to be to a Member, Trustee, LGB member, employee of UnitySP or a person connected thereto.